lightoj-dev/problem-tutorials/1213/en.md

 res = ( res + A[i1] + A[i2] + ... + A[iK] ) % MOD;

-It has been executed for n^k times, and k numbers are added each time, so a total of k * n^k numbers will be added At the same time, we can also find that the number of times each number of the n numbers is added to the `res` variable is same.Then each number is added for (k * n^k) / n = k * n^(k-1) times
+It has been executed for n^k times, and k numbers are added each time, so a total of k * n^k numbers will be added At the same time, we can also find that the number of times each elements of the array which is added into the `res` variable is same.Then each number is added for (k * n^k) / n = k * n^(k-1) times
 So the sum = a1 *k * n^(k-1) + a2 * k * n^(k-1) + …… +an * k * n^(k-1) = (a1+a2+……+an) * k * n^(k-1) = sum * k * n^(k-1)

 Then we use modular exponentiation to compute the value of n^(k-1).